Athletic shoes with a 1″ lift on the right shoe. Proper lifts cover the entire sole of the shoe, not just the heel.

 For a leg length discrepancy of more than 2 cm, the shoe lift is not an ideal option.
 It limits the type of shoes you can wear, looks unsightly, and often causes instability.
 Ankle sprains and broken ankles are common with lifts.

-Sometimes, a foot-in-foot prosthesis can be used as a temporary measure for young children with significant leg length discrepancies.
+Sometimes, a foot-in-foot prosthesis can be used as a temporary measure for those with significant leg length discrepancies.
 But the prosthesis is bulky, and it can cause balance issues.